wvlet/airframe/airframe-http-recorder/README.md

 }
 ```

-If you don't need to persist your recoded responsoe (e.g., in unit tests), use
+If you don't need to persist your recoded responses (e.g., in unit tests),
-`HttpRecorder.createInMemoryProgrammableServer`.
-The recorded responses wiil be
-discarded after closing the server.
+use `HttpRecorder.createInMemoryServer`.
+The recorded responses will be discarded after closing the server.

 ### Customize Request Matcher